 Scale

-If you see Invalid Paper Size as file name, then the scale you have chosen doesn't fit on the paper size.
-Try to use a larger paper size and/or different scale.
+- If you see Invalid Paper Size as the file name, the selected scale doesn’t fit on the chosen paper size.
+Try switching to a larger paper size or a different scale.

 Learn more here: I Printed My Floor Plan but It's Not to Scale